-Explore full-time non-residential training
+Explore non-residential (dispersed) learning

-From September 2018 we expect to offer full-time non-residential training in a different format to the ‘one day a week’ model currently used.
-Through this option you will be able to complete the Diploma in Theology, Ministry and Mission in two years or the Bachelor of Arts (Honours) in Theology, Ministry and Mission in three years, both accredited by Durham University.
+Our dispersed learners can complete the Diploma in Theology, Ministry and Mission in two years or the Bachelor of Arts (Honours) in Theology, Ministry and Mission in three years, both accredited by Durham University.

 The balance of context engagement and study is designed to facilitate a high quality rigorous academic programme integrated with contextual engagement.
 This is organised as

-- Two and a half days in personal study a week, plus half a day spent in seminars and with your pastoral group accessed either in college or virtually.
+- Two-and-a-half days in personal study a week, plus half a day spent in seminars and with your pastoral group, accessed either in college or virtually.